muvva-krishna/CRUx-Dev-Round-3/impartus-view-automation-summarizer/readme.md

 **Features**
 **Automated View Adjustment:** Detects the professor in the video and automatically switches views to ensure they remain in frame.
 This is ideal for maintaining focus during lectures.
 Lecture Summarization: Captures slides and generates a summary of the lecture content using an LLM (Large Language Model).
-The summary is displayed alongside the video for easy reference.
+The summary is displayed alongside the video for easy reference and you can also view the summary taught in the lecture as it gets saved in a text file in your device

 **Downloadable Slides:** Option to download relevant lecture slides with extraneous slides (like blank screens or desktop views) filtered out.